-Confidential Employees: Institution employees who have been designated by the Institution's Coordinator to talk with an alleged victim in confidence.
-Confidential Employees must only report that the incident occurred and provide date, time, location, and name of alleged respondent (if known) without revealing any information that would personally identify the alleged victim.
-This minimal reporting must be submitted in compliance with Title IX and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act").
+Confidential Employees: Institution employees who have been designated by the institution to talk with a Complainant or Respondent in confidence.
+Confidential Employees must only report that the incident occurred and provide date, time, location, and name of the Respondent (if known) without revealing any information that would personally identify the alleged victim.
+This minimal reporting must be submitted in compliance with Title IX and the Clery Act.
 Confidential Employees may be required to fully disclose details of an incident in order to ensure campus safety.